 Americans love their companion animals, dogs and cats alike.
 But it is not only for that reason we feel a special obligation to speak out on this issue.
 It is also that we remember well our many loved ones whose lives were sacrificed in your country insuring your freedom, and are mindful of the considerable treasure our country continues to spend for that same purpose.
 We can only pray that so much sacrifice has been worth the cost.

-Until the illegal dog meat and cat medicine industries have been finally abolished in Korea, I will boycott all Korean products and companies as well as the 2018 Olympics.
+Until the illegal dog meat and cat medicine industries have been finally abolished in Korea, I will boycott all Korean products and companies.
 I also intend to urge everyone I know to urge everyone they know, etc. to do the same.
 In addition I will unceasingly lobby our own government to do whatever is within its power to persuade Korea to join the civilized nations of the world with respect to its treatment of companion animals.